Channel Metrics vs. Content Metrics in Measure

 Measure's widgets are also separated into channel widgets and content widgets.
 Channel widgets only support channel metrics, while content widgets only support content metrics.

-Metric availability may vary from widget to widget.
-Additionally, some networks may offer more metrics than others.
-Please see our network-specific metrics guides for more info on metric availability and supported widgets.
+Please note that some widgets or networks may offer more metrics than others.
+Please see our metrics guides for more info on metric availability.

 Channel widgets